lukasz-madon/awesome-concepts/README.md

 Occam's razor says that among several possible solutions, the most likely solution is the one with the least number of concepts and assumptions.
 This solution is the simplest and solves only the given problem, without introducing accidental complexity and possible negative consequences.

+If you have 2 competing hypotheses (two hypotheses for which the evidence supports both), you use the one with less assumptions.
+Partly because the one with less assumptions will be easier to work with and lead to models that are easier to understand.
+But mostly because less assumptions makes it easier to falsify.

 See also:

 - [YAGNI](#yagni)